Virtual image

+A diverging lens with converging rays on it.
+The back focal point of this lens is also the virtual object for these rays.

 For a (refracting) lens, the real image of an object is formed on the opposite side of the lens while the virtual image is formed on the same side as the object.
 For a (reflecting) mirror, the real image is on the same side as the object while the virtual image is on the opposite side of, or "behind", the mirror.
 In diagrams of optical systems, virtual rays (forming virtual images) are conventionally represented by dotted lines, to contrast with the solid lines of real rays.

-Because the rays never really converge, a virtual image cannot be projected onto a screen by putting it at the location of the virtual image.
+Because the rays are not actually present at the apparent location, and thus never really converge at any point, a virtual image cannot be projected onto a screen by putting it at the location of the virtual image.
 In contrast, a real image can be projected on the screen as it is formed by rays that converge on a real location.
 A real image can be projected onto a diffusely reflecting screen so people can see the image (the image on the screen plays as an object to be imaged by human eyes).

+Top: The formation of a virtual image using a diverging lens.
+Bottom: The formation of a virtual image using a convex mirror.
+In both diagrams, f is the focal point, O is the object, and I is the virtual image, shown in grey.
+Solid blue lines indicate (real) light rays and dashed blue lines indicate backward extension of the real rays.